All Episodes

 I wanted more.

-I was told it is not my decision, and I can't have any input in it.
+I was told it is not my decision and I can't have any input in it.

-You guys had discussed that before you got married, is that right?
+And you guys had discussed that before you got married, is that right?

-Or you did change your mind?
+Or you did, but you changed your mind?

 No, we didn't discuss it before marriage.